 This setup can be used if a dual positive switching device is used.
 Depending on the safety relay, it is also possible to connect several activation devices to 1 STO.

 Implementation of SISTEMA using Danfoss VLT library

-As an example, use the subsystem "VLT® AutomationDrive FC 302/FCD 302 Safe Torque Off (Terminal 37)".
-There is no need for editing all the parameters which are set in the library.
+As an example, use the subsystem "VLT® AutomationDrive EZ FC 321 Safe Torque Off (Terminal 37)".
+It is not necessary to edit all the parameters which are set in the library.